ericsnekbytes/python_qt_cookbook/README.md

-# SnekByte's Python Qt Cookbook
+# Snek Byte's Python Qt Cookbook

-*(This doc is being actively edited, check back for updates)*

 This cookbook is here to provide SIMPLE examples of how to do common things when making apps with Qt in Python.
 Qt is extremely